aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/missing-features-in-npoi/data-handling-features-in-aspose-cells/calculate-sub-totals/_index.md

 ca.EndColumn = 2;

-//Apply subtotal, the consolidation function is Sum and it will applied to
+// Apply subtotal; the consolidation function is Sum and it will be applied to

-//Second column (C) in the list
+// the second column (C) in the list

 cells.Subtotal(ca, 0, ConsolidationFunction.Sum, new int[] { 1 });

-//Save the excel file
+// Save the Excel file

 workbook.Save("AsposeTotal.xls");

 {{< /highlight >}}
 ## **Download Running Code**
-Download **Calculate Sub Totals** form any of the below mentioned social coding sites:
+Download **Calculate Sub Totals** from any of the below-mentioned social coding sites:

 - [GitHub](https://github.com/aspose-cells/Aspose.Cells-for-.NET/releases/download/AsposeCellsFeaturesMissinginNPOI_v1.0/Calculate.Sub.Totals.Aspose.Cells.zip)